Butler University Scholarships (2025–2026)

 Do test scores help?

 They can.
-Butler is test-optional, but if you submit scores, Butler superscores the ACT/SAT, which can strengthen a competitive application.
+Butler is test-optional, but superscores the ACT/SAT if sent, which can strengthen your case.

 Are there major-specific or Honors awards here?

-No — Honors and departmental/talent awards appear in their own sections on this page.
+No — Honors, departmental, and talent awards are described in their own sections.

 🎖️ Honors College